clash_query#

 update_last_modified_timestamp() None#

-Updates last modified timestamp with current date & time.
+Updates last modified timestamp and user with current date & time and the current user.

 Properties: